 The VA doesn't have a minimum credit score requirement, but most lenders do.
 Here we take a look into typical VA loan credit requirements and lender expectations.

-Potential borrowers don't have to possess blemish-free credit reports and elite credit scores to secure VA financing.
+Potential borrowers don't have to possess blemish-free credit reports and elite credit scores to secure VA financing or get advantageous rates and terms.
 The VA loan program seeks to accommodate as many military buyers as possible with a simple and accessible mortgage.

 The government does not back conventional loans.
 Since lenders are at greater risk without a government guarantee, conventional loans are tougher to obtain.
 Bigger down payments and higher credit scores are usually required to snag conventional financing.